duncanskertchly/dm2skin/README.md

 # Note

-The script relies on Numpy / Scipy, but you have to use a specific version that is built to work with Mayas Python interpreter.
+The script relies on Numpy / Scipy, but you have to use a specific version that is built to work with Maya's Python interpreter.
 This is included.
 I got these builds online from a guy who I forget the name of.
-I'll update this with his name at some point.
+I'll update this with his name and a link at some point.

 # Installation